Follow the steps below to build a CRM & Guest Engagement integration with the Toast platform.

 The guest's first and last name, email address, and phone number

-are found in the Customer
+are found in the Customer object of the orders API.

 To familiarize yourself with menu structure, read the menu hierarchy documentation.